 - Possession penalties vary by amount from state to state, but punishment is usually not severe, as maximum fines are just a few hundred dollars.

-- Use of marijuana without a medical prescription is punishable as a misdemeanor or felony, depending on state and gravity of offense.
+- The use of marijuana without a medical prescription is punishable as a misdemeanor or felony, depending on the state and gravity of the offense.